-The U-SPECT system can perform quantitative 3D functional imaging of SPECT tracers with proven uniform resolution down to 0.12 mm ex vivo and 0.25 mm in vivo.
+The U-SPECT system can perform quantitative 3D functional imaging of SPECT tracers with proven uniform resolution down to 0.13 mm ex vivo and 0.25 mm in vivo.
 This unique and multi-patented system allows for extremely fast focused (down to 1 s) and whole-body (down to 8 s) dynamic imaging of rodents.
 Stationary gamma-ray detectors enable fast temporal resolution, requiring no geometrical re-calibrations.
-The U-SPECT system is upgradeable with a High Energy (HE) option and the only system in the market suitable for quantitative sub-mm imaging of higher energy and theranostic isotopes such as 131I, 188Re, 213Bi, 225Ac, 223Ra, and others.
+The system can be equipped with a supersensitive collimator that can reach 150,000 cps/MBq or 15% sensitivity with a 20% energy window and then still produces sub-mm resolution images.
+U-SPECT is upgradeable with High Energy (HE) options and the only system on the market suitable for quantitative sub-mm imaging of higher energy and theranostic isotopes such as 131I, 188Re, 213Bi, 225Ac, 223Ra, and many others.

 EXIRAD-3D: Automated Quantitative 3D Autoradiography